WhenFriday 1 September 2017

 Confirmed speakers: Linda Connor, Thom van Dooren, Ute Eickelkamp, Luke Fischer, Monica Gagliano, Prudence Gibson, Sebastian Job, Harriet Johnson, Janet Laurence, Jadran Mimica, Peter Minter, Cat Moir, Libby Robin, Deborah Bird Rose and Dieter Sturma.

-Concluding event: Voicing the Earth, a poetry reading and piano recital.
+Concluding event: Voicing the Earth, a poetry reading and music recital.

 Poets: Judith Beveridge, Michelle Cahill, David Malouf and Peter Minter.